Skip to main content Skip to footer site map

 ERISA sometimes allows benefit plan managers to choose a limited-scope audit of financial statements instead of a full-scope audit.

-• In a limited-scope audit, the auditor relies on certified financial statements from a bank, trust company, or other qualified institution.
+• In a limited-scope audit, the auditor relies on certified financial statements from a bank, trust company, or other qualified institution (such as an insurance carrier or similar government-regulated agency).
 This means they don’t dive into investment details like income and expenses prepared by these entities.
 Instead, they focus on examining other controls within the plan.
-A qualified institution refers to a bank, insurance carrier, or similar entity regulated by a state or federal agency.

-• The auditor examines all plan areas during a full-scope audit, including operations, compliance, and investments.
+• During a full-scope audit, the auditor examines all plan areas, including operations, compliance, and investments.
 The auditor also prepares a full, unqualified opinion of the employee benefit plan, which they include in the Form 5500 filing.

-What Information Is Looked at During the Audit?
+What Information is Looked at During an Audit?

 The third-party CPA your business works with will look at records related to the employee benefit plans, including: